conrad-blucher-institute/LagunaMadreWaterAirTempDataCleaner/README.md

    pandas == 1.4.3

 ### Quick start
 To reproduce the results ......
+(I will add it after the code review)

 ### Data Format